- What Is Cyptojacking?

 - Install outside security cameras so you can monitor your entire property.

 - Use high security, grade 1 locks (keys cannot be duplicated by anyone but you), on all doors.

 - Use good quality deadbolts on all doors and avoid doors with glass, which can be broken to gain entry.

-- Don't forget your garage door.
+- Don't forget about securing your garage door.
 Many garage door openers can be spoofed and your door opened by anyone with the correct signal.
 Be sure to have an entry door with a deadbolt between you and your garage.